A/B Testing for Travel App Screenshots

 Are seasonal screenshot variants worth running?

-Yes — a "summer 2026" variant typically lifts conversion 15–25% during peak travel months, then loses the rest of the year.
-Run a quarterly refresh schedule rather than a permanent variant if you go this route.
+Yes, as a seasonal hypothesis.
+A "summer 2026" variant can win during peak travel months and then lose the rest of the year, so run a quarterly refresh schedule rather than a permanent variant if you go this route.

 Should I A/B test maps imagery vs city imagery?